jtrot91/pizzaShop/README.md

-# pizzaShop
-Django Pizza website
+This is a test website learning Django